saumya66/NextJs-Supabase-PaddleHQ-Starter/README.md

 # Backend Monorepo

-This is a lerna powered monorepo that holds together all the backend services/packages used by client-side apps of Leap.Club.
+This is a lerna powered monorepo that holds together all the backend servers used by the client-side apps of Leap.Club.

 ## Prerequisites